SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/extensibility.md

 ```

 Note that in above example the AUnit test run results, stored in the `AUnitResults.html` file that is pinned to the Jenkins job, will be sent as an attachment using the `attachmentsPattern` parameter as well as being parsed and attached to the E-Mail body using the `body` parameter.
 Both methods are possible.
 If you chose to include the AUnit test run results in the E-Mail body make sure to read the file content properly, e.g. using the `readFile()` method.
 The `subject` parameter defines the subject of the E-Mail that will be sent.
 The `to` parameter specifies a list of recipients separated by a comma.
-You can also set a Distribution Lists as a recipient.
+You can also set a distribution list as a recipient.
 For all parameters it is also possible to use Jenkins environment variables like `${env.BUILD_ID}` or `${env.JENKINS_URL}`.